 Treatment often includes surgical removal of part of the jaw.
 Although dogs do seem to cope with this, it can make eating more difficult.
 This is usually followed up with radiation therapy to try to increase survival time.
 These tumors do not have the best prognosis, and many dogs do not survive for much more than a year after diagnosis.

 Lymphatic Cancer in Dogs

-Lymphocytes are cells, which are produced in the bone marrow, and are part of the body’s immune system.
+Lymphocytes are cells produced in the bone marrow and are part of the body’s immune system.
 As with any other type of cell, they too can become cancerous.
-When this occurs, it is called lymphoma, and the damage is possible to any organ that has lymphatic tissue.
+When this occurs, it is called lymphoma, and the damage is possible to any organ with lymphatic tissue.
 The most common areas for lymphoma to develop are the lymph nodes, the gastrointestinal tract, the bone marrow, and the skin.

 Symptoms vary depending on which part of the body is affected, but in most cases, dogs will become ill and may vomit, stop eating, and develop a fever.
 Untreated, the dog rarely survives more than a few months.

 Chemotherapy is successful in many cases and can lead to remission, where the signs of cancer disappear, and the dog is essentially normal.
 Remission can last for as much as a year, but cancer often reappears.

 This is a perplexing problem for veterinary oncologists as if cancer did not reoccur; this would be quite treatable with a positive prognosis.